InnoPhantomOS-2018/phantomuserland/README.md

 ## Run ##

-  Run phantom.cmd/phantom.sh in trunk/run
+  Run phantom.cmd/phantom.sh in /run
+  Better script phantom_new.sh available in same folder for Linux (and maybe Mac?)
   See doc/RUNNING for more details

 ## Debug ##

-  Run QEMU (see above) and then - gdb in trunk/oldtree/kernel/phantom

-  Kernel console is logged to trunk/run/serial0.log

-  Kernel is able to send logging info to syslogd by UDP.
-  Currently syslogd address is hardcoded in net_misc.c.
+  Refer to wiki to learn how to debug kernel

 ## Directories ##